Liu-haoyue/EHETM/Readme.md

 ---

-This dataset is designed to support:
+The two datasets are designed to support:
 - **Turbulence mitigation**
 - **Event-based video/image restoration**
 ---